Command17/VanillaModpackLoader/README.md

 ## Changelog

-You can find the changelog in the changelog.md file or the release-
+You can find the changelog in the changelog.md file or the release

 ## Compile it yourself